guardian/media-atom-maker/README.md

 0. If you need your own dev-stack, you can create it by using the `media-atom-maker-dev.yml` template and by generating the `application.conf` file from the sample `reference.conf` file in the cloudformation folder

-## Credentials
-0. You will need `media-service` credentials to run the app and `composer` credentials if you want to be able to publish media atoms.
-0. You will need read access to S3 files in the `workflow` profile for panda auth to work.

 ## Running the apps
 - There are two apps which you can run: